AlexanderFabisch/gmr/paper/paper.md

 In GMR we first learn a joint probability distribution
 $p(\boldsymbol{x}, \boldsymbol{y})$ of input ($\boldsymbol{x}$) and output
 ($\boldsymbol{y}$) variables through expectation maximization [@Dempster1977]
-and then compute the conditional distribution $p(y|x)$ to make predictions.
+and then compute the conditional distribution
+$p(\boldsymbol{y}|\boldsymbol{x})$ to make predictions.
 Thus, training is the same procedure as in a standard Gaussian mixture model (GMM).

 The library gmr is fully compatible with scikit-learn [@Pedregosa2011].
-It has its own implementation of expectation maximization (EM), but it can also be initialized with a GMM from sklearn, which means that we can also initialize it from a Bayesian GMM of sklearn.
-The prediction process for regression is not available in sklearn and will be provided by gmr.
+It has its own implementation of expectation maximization (EM), but it can also be initialized with a GMM from sklearn, which means that we can also initialize it from a Bayesian GMM of scikit-learn.
+The prediction process for regression is not available in scikit-learn and will be provided by gmr.

 # Statement of Need